Wind wave: Types

+It is sometimes alleged that out of a set of waves, the seventh wave in a set is always the largest; while this isn't the case, the waves in the middle of a given set tend to be larger than those before and after them.

 Individual "rogue waves" (also called "freak waves", "monster waves", "killer waves", and "king waves") much higher than the other waves in the sea state can occur.
 In the case of the Draupner wave, its 25 m height was 2.2 times the significant wave height.
 Such waves are distinct from tides, caused by the Moon and Sun's gravitational pull, tsunamis that are caused by underwater earthquakes or landslides, and waves generated by underwater explosions or the fall of meteorites—all having far longer wavelengths than wind waves.

 The largest ever recorded wind waves are not rogue waves, but standard waves in extreme sea states.
-For example, 29.1 m high waves were recorded on the RRS Discovery in a sea with 18.5 m significant wave height, so the highest wave was only 1.6 times the significant wave height.
+For example, 29.1 m high waves were recorded aboard the RRS Discovery, in a sea with 18.5 m significant wave height, so the highest wave was only 1.6 times the significant wave height.

 The biggest recorded by a buoy (as of 2011) was 32.3 m high during the 2007 typhoon Krosa near Taiwan.